 - Erythonium grandiflora (yellow glacier lily) grows to nearly two feet and is native to the Northwest U.S. Blooming in late spring, it is hardy in zones 4 to 8.
 It lacks the mottled leaves found in the other species.

 - Erythronium revolutum (pink fawn lily or mahogany fawn lily) has pink flowers and is native to the Pacific coast.
 It is hardy in zones 5 to 8.

 - 'Pagota' is a hybrid form with bright yellow flowers.
 This plant is a cross between California species E. tuolumnense and E. californicum ‘White Beauty’.
 It is hardy to zone 5.

 This spring ephemeral needs no pruning; in fact, leaving the leaves intact after the flower petals fall feeds the bulb for the following spring's flower formation.
 Deadheading is not necessary, either.

 Propagating White Trout Lily

 Trout lilies are very easy to propagate by dividing root clumps and replanting the corms.
 Fall is the best time to do this:

 - Use a shovel or spade to carefully dig up the entire root clump.

-- Replant the corms 2 to 3 inches deep and 4 to 6 inches apart, with the pointed end facing down.
+- Replant the corms two to three inches deep and four to six inches apart, with the pointed end facing down.